Land Required for Solar Farms

 Do solar farms emit any light?

 There are no visible lights on solar parks.
-Security lighting, as used for railway lines, generally uses only infra-red light.
+Generally security lighting, as used on railway lines is installed, this uses only infra-red light.

 Will the security fencing surrounding solar farms make them look industrial?

-Security fences are designed to protect the investment made within the solar farm and their construction, design, colour and height are all stipulated by the local planning authority in the decision notice.
-They are generally no more than 2.5 metres in height (8 ft 2 in), which is lower than the fence surrounding a tennis court.
+Security fences are designed to protect the investment made within the solar farm.
+Deer/stock fencing as seen all over the countryside is the preferred option.
+However their construction, design, colour and height are all stipulated by the local planning authority in the decision notice.
+They are generally no more than 2.5 metres in height (8 ft 2 in), lower than the fence surrounding a tennis court.

 Are there any increased flood risks?